etn-ccis/blui-doc-it/src/docs/patterns/empty-states.md

  Empty state with an illustration, headline, and body text.
  Empty state with an illustration, headline, body text and call to action.
 }}

-TODO: packages are avilable for various state handling.
-Need to eveluate [NPM Empty State](https://www.npmjs.com/package/empty-state)

-> **NOTE:** While less common, empty states can be used in sections of a page (rather than the entire page), such as a single card having no data.
-In these cases, the same guidelines should be followed, but may require slightly different formatting depending on the layout of the page.